koczkatamas/blog/_posts/2015-10-14-asis-2015-finals-mbti.md

 var answer = String.Join("", searcher.Select(x => x.choices.OrderBy(y => Math.Abs(y.Perc - x.good)).First().A));
 {% endhighlight %}

+This file contains the 100 questions and to path to reach them: [mbti_path.txt]({{ site.url }}/images/asis2015finals/mbti_path.txt)

-This generated the following output (question #0 is your age, your name does not matter):
+This generated the template of following output:

+ - Question #0 is the answer to the age question (your name does not matter)
+ - The number after the question if the relative length of the response found in the pcap
+ - The "P" values of the answers are the calculated relative lengths of that answer
+ - The smaller the difference between the two numbers the more likely that that answer was choosen

 {% highlight text %}
 Answer = 1101131103330121020113013